Skip to content

 What supplies will I need?

 Lap of Love will supply you with all the necessary tools to assist a loved one and their family.
-Supplies include, but are not limited to: controlled drugs, a doctor bag, syringes, needles, a stretcher, blanket, chest freezer, and more.
-It is necessary that you personally possess a smartphone, computer, or tablet, GPS, and a working knowledge of technology.
-You must also have a clean, reliable, well-maintained SUV or hatchback vehicle (select sedans and trucks will also be considered) for transportation of patients and room for supplies.
+Supplies include: controlled substances, a safe, syringes, needles, a stretcher, blanket, chest freezer, and more.
+It is necessary that you personally possess a smartphone, a computer, and a working knowledge of technology.
+You must also have a well-maintained 4 door vehicle for transportation of patients and room for supplies.
 Most importantly, you must have compassion and empathy for pets and the people that love them.

 Will I be expected to perform convenience euthanasias or help aggressive pets?